idris-community/idris2-lsp/README.md

 ## Compile
 To compile `idris2-lsp` you need a working installation of the Idris2 compiler (available [here](https://github.com/idris-lang/Idris2)) and you also need the `idris2api` package.
 See the [install guide](https://github.com/idris-lang/Idris2/blob/master/INSTALL.md) how to build the `idris2api` package.

-**NOTE: The version of the Idris2 compiler available as submodule is the only tested version, we will try to keep in sync with the latest master.**
+**NOTE: The version of the Idris2 compiler available as submodule is the only tested version, we will try to keep in sync with the latest master.
+For specific releases of the compiler refer to the branches with the same name as the release.**

 ## Install
 Run `make install` to install the server, by default it will be placed in the same default directory of the Idris2 compiler, i.e. `~/.idris2/bin`.